-Upon successful completion of the program, you will be qualified to test at the Department of Motor Vehicles for a CDL Class A license and receive a certificate of completion.
+Upon successful completion of the program, you will be qualified to be tested by the Department of Motor Vehicles for a CDL Class A license and receive a certificate of completion.

 In the next five years, 1,764 new truck drivers will be needed and 757 will need to be replaced -- and that's just in Nebraska.
 These numbers represent a 29 percent increase in demand over the number of truckers needed in 2002.

 Trucks play an integral role in the transportation industry because no other transportation mode can deliver freight door to door.
 Even goods that arrive by ship or rail eventually end up on a truck.

 DESL 1310 - Truck Driving CDL Training I